m1ndflay3r/zsh_libmisc/man/libmisc/zmkfifo.md

 ------------------------------------

-*pawned FIFOs will have perms 755*
+*spawned FIFOs will have perms 755*